brchen777/auto-update/README.md

     Example:
     > updateAll('./dir');

+    * Note: After unzip package, client will run "update.sh", so you should prepare "update.sh" in your source files path.

     (2) Zip files to a package, send designated client to download and unzip it:
     > update(src_path_in_upload_path, uid_array);